The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Conclusion

-\acknowledgments GW would like to thank Ryan Mann, Michael Bremner and Christopher Howell for helpful discussions and feedback.
+\textbf{Acknowledgements.} GW would like to thank Yuval Sanders, Ryan Mann, Michael Bremner and Christopher Howell for helpful discussions and feedback.
 GW was supported by a scholarship from the Sydney Quantum Academy and also supported by the ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), project number CE170100012.

 \onecolumngrid